Zakishaikh/Face-detection-with-attendance-system/README.md

 ![Screenshot (12)](help.png)

-Thank You for Trusting our Attendance system to avoid any vulnerable person to enter the class!
+Thank You for Trusting our Attendance system to avoid any vulnerable person to enter the class!!